Searching...

 And besides that, there are many troubles.
 The following shows the voltage waveforms in trouble cases.

-Table: Voltage waveforms in trouble cases
+Table: AC waveform trouble cases

 Trouble types